 A mallet putter will have a much larger head.
 Its main selling point will be higher levels of forgiveness due to the way that the weight is distributed.
 Mallet putters generally come with much fancier sightlines to help you line up your putts.

 Beginners may find the added forgiveness of a mallet putter particularly useful.
-In addition they may prefer the sight of a larger clubhead behind the ball.
+In addition, they may prefer the sight of a larger clubhead behind the ball.

 Purists would tend toward using a blade putter.

 One area most people don’t consider is the length of the putter.
 This can have a great impact on your results with the club.
-Ideally you want to get fitted to find the ideal length and lie.
+Ideally, you want to get fitted to find the ideal length and lie.

-The final criteria when buying any golf club is going to be the cost.
+The final criterion when buying any golf club is going to be the cost.
 Golf club costs have, in my opinion, increased way above the rate of inflation over the last 30 years.
 Putters are one of the worst offenders.

 Where to Buy?

-In terms of price you are generally going to find that online stores have the lowest prices.
-With golf clubs however it is usually best to try them out beforehand so you will need to visit a golf or sporting goods shop.
+In terms of price, you are generally going to find that online stores have the lowest prices.
+With golf clubs however, it is usually best to try them out beforehand so you will need to visit a golf or sporting goods shop.